If you’ve completed the initial application and psychometric testing stage successfully, you should receive an invitation to an assessment day.

-Some airlines will interview you on the same day if you’ve performed well, while others will invite you to come back for your interview on another date.
+If you’ve performed well, some airlines will interview you on the same day.
+Other airlines may invite you to come back for an interview on another date.

-There may also be a slot for English language competency assessments for non-native speakers – again this depends on the airline.
+There may also be a slot for English language competency assessments for non-native speakers – again this will depend on the airline.

 The presentation will involve an overview of the airline and a description of the role.
 Try to make eye contact with the speakers, and interact when possible.

-Then you and your fellow candidates will get the chance to ask any questions you might have.
-The recruitment team could well also ask the audience questions too so be prepared!
+You and your fellow candidates will then get the chance to ask any questions which you might have.
+The recruitment team could also ask the audience questions too – so be prepared.

 The question and answer section is where your research about the airline could really pay off – you’ll certainly stand out to the recruiters if you can show that you’ve done your homework!

-There will also be a tattoo check.
-While you are allowed to have tattoos, these must be in no way visible while you’re in uniform.
+There will also be a tattoo check; while you are allowed to have tattoos, they must not be visible while you are in uniform.

 The Group Exercises

-The number of exercises you will have to take part in vary, but you can expect there to be 2-3.
+The number of exercises you will have to take part in can vary between airlines, but you can expect there to be roughly 2-3.

-It’s important that you take part, but try not to be too overpowering!
+It’s important that you take part, but not be overpowering.
 Let the others in the group have their say, and respect that there may be differences of opinion.

 There are various resources you can take a look at online which will give you examples of questions to practice with.
 You can also buy workbooks specifically designed to help you prepare for the assessment day.